Novalnet-AG/SilverCart-payment-integration-novalnet/README.md

 ## What do I need to have?

-This Silvercart payment gateway is available for the silverstripe_4.5.1_silvercart_4.1.1 version in following languages: English & German.
+This SilverCart payment gateway is available for the silverstripe_4.5.1_silvercart_4.1.1 version in following languages: English & German.

 *Novalnet merchant account is required for accepting and processing payments on your Silvercart system.

-## How does it add-on to my Silvercart system?
+## How does it add-on to my SilverCart system?

 - Easy configuration and friendly infrastructure for international and local payment methods
 -	PCI DSS certified payment platform (SaaS)